 SANE will consider the following points in considering these requests:

 - SANE’s current capacity to support external research.

 - SANE’s ability to meaningfully assist.

-- The involvement of people with lived experience of mental illness in the study’s design.
+- The involvement of people with lived experience of mental health issues in the study’s design.

-- The study’s relationship to complex mental illness or suicide prevention.
+- The study’s relationship to complex mental health issues or suicide prevention.

 - Whether the study has approval from a Human Research Ethics Committee, or whether approval will be sought.

 - Appropriate processes for participant support, depending on the nature, content and methodology of the research and potential risks to the wellbeing of participants (e.g. face-to-face interviews/focus groups, online surveys etc).